-The Faculty of Information is considered to be among the world’s leading information and knowledge management schools.
-It is a Tier One Member of iSchool, an international association of universities that lead and promote programs for the information field worldwide The Faculty is adept at educating both professional practitioners and researchers, and offers exceptional programs year-round in various disciplines.
+The Faculty of Information is one of the world’s leading information schools.
+It is a member of iSchool, an international association of universities that lead and promote programs in information fields.
+The Faculty educates both information professionals and researchers with exceptional programs in multiple disciplines.

 Originally founded as a library school in 1928, the Faculty of Information has undergone a series of transformational changes over the past two decades.
 Designated an “iSchool” in 2005, the Faculty has built on its heritage strengths in libraries, archives and museums to incorporate scientific and technical expertise from engineering, computer science and other technical disciplines.
 At the same time, it has committed itself to applying social, political and cultural perspectives from media arts, humanities and social science to the study of information, technology, people and the relationships among them.

 The Faculty currently offers two Master’s degree programs — a Master of Information (MI) and a Master of Museum Studies(MMSt) — as well as a Combined MI/MMSt Degree Program (CDP).
 It also offers a PhD program and, in 2019, it introduced a second-entry Bachelor of Information (BI) program for students who have already completed their first two years of university study in other areas.